djaodjin/djaodjin-saas/docs/ledger.rst

     Cash received by a *provider* that was received in advance of earning it.
 - Chargeback
     Cash taken back out of a *provider* funds by the platform on a dispute.
+- Canceled
+    Receivables are written off
+- Expenses
+    Fees paid by *provider* to a *processor* to settle a credit card payment.
 - Funds
     Cash amount currently held on the platform by a *provider*.
 - Income